opensearch-project/.github/RELEASING.md

 ## Backporting

 This project follows [semantic versioning](https://semver.org/spec/v2.0.0.html).
 Backwards-incompatible changes always result in a new major version and will __never__ be backported.
 Small improvements and features will be backported to a new minor version (e.g. `2.9.0`).
-Security fixes will be backported to a new patch version (e.g. `2.9.1`).
+Security fixes and backward compatible bug fixes will be backported to a new patch version (e.g. `2.9.1`).

 Here are the commands we typically run to backport changes to release branches: